Describing Functions and Phase Response Curves of Excitable Systems: Event phase response curves

 \subsection{Event phase response curves (ePRC)}

 We propose the event phase response curve (ePRC) as an event-based analogue of the classical PRC for excitable systems.
-The ePRC quantifies the time shift induced by a periodic synaptic perturbation on a nominal periodic event oscillation of the same period.
-Periodic perturbations are applied through a synapse, rather than directly perturbing the trajectory, allowing variation of synaptic parameters and providing a biologically realistic description of network interaction.
+The ePRC quantifies the time shift induced by a periodic synaptic perturbation on a nominal periodic event oscillation (of the same period).
+Periodic perturbations are applied through a synapse, rather than directly perturbing the trajectory, to account for effects from the synaptic parameters and providing a biologically realistic description of network interaction similar to the spike time response curve (STRC).

 The classical PRC measures the phase shift between a nominal oscillation and its perturbed (steady-state) counterpart.
-Analogously, the ePRC of an excitable system is defined with respect to a nominal event-based oscillation (as illustrated in Figure~\ref{fig:HH:tikz}), which requires a nominal periodic input event sequence.
+Analogously, the ePRC of an excitable system is defined with respect to a nominal event-based oscillation caused by a nominal periodic input event sequence.
 The nominal event delay of the system is characterized by its describing function (see Section~\ref{sec:DF}).
-Perturbations are introduced at phase \( t_p \) within each period of the nominal oscillation, producing an additional phase shift beyond the nominal delay.
-Consequently, the ePRC defines the relationship between the input phase and the resulting output phase shift.
+Perturbations are introduced at delay \( t_p \) within each period of the nominal oscillation, thereby (possibly) affecting the timing of the output event.
+Consequently, the ePRC defines the relationship between the perturbation timing and the resulting output time shift.

+In contrast to classical PRC analysis, which assumes weak coupling, our framework has broader applicability.
+Strong perturbations generally induce large phase shifts (resets) due to neuronal refractoriness and the excitable regime.
+Early perturbations preceding the nominal input, however, may trigger additional output events and disrupt 1:1 locking.

+Since the nominal oscillation is purely exogenous, a single perturbation's time-shifting effect does not propagate indefinitely.
+The subsequent nominal input event remains unaffected, necessitating periodic perturbations instead.
+An alternative approach would be to define the nominal oscillation as a recurrent loop where input timings are defined as a delay after the previous output spike (thus allowing single perturbation effects to persist).
+However, this adaptive approach sacrifices the input-output simplicity of fixed input timings, so we retain the original definition with periodic perturbations.

-The ePRC framework enables the prediction of interaction dynamics in network oscillations, where the nominal input period of each node corresponds to the overall network period $T_N$.
-When $T_N$ is sufficiently large, each input event is isolated, allowing the neuron to return to rest before the next event.
-In this case, the eDF may be computed from a single nominal event triggered by a single input event.
-Conversely, when $T_N$ is small and the network dynamics prevent full recovery between events (corresponding to the nonlinear regime of after-spike effects described in Section~\ref{sec:case:df_hh}), the ePRC must be derived from the complete nominal event oscillation.\\
+The ePRC framework enables the prediction of interaction behavior of event-based network oscillations of period $T_N$.
+When $T_N$ is sufficiently large, each input event is isolated, allowing the neuron to return to rest before the next event (as discussed in Section~\ref{sec:DF:case}).
+In this case, the ePRC may be computed from a single nominal event (triggered by a single input event), greatly reducing computational load.